Cement ensures durability and strength

 The different types of Troldtekt acoustic panels contain either grey or white cement.
 To begin with, Troldtekt has introduced acoustic panels in which FUTURECEM replaces the grey standard cement.
 The solutions in Troldtekt’s award-winning design series will also be available based on FUTURECEM.

 In the long run, the ambition is for FUTURECEM to also replace white cement.
-This will result in an even greater CO2 reduction in phases A1-A3 – from 1.73 kg/m2 today to -1.0 kg/m2 with FUTURECEM.
-Compared to standard grey cement, the potential CO2 saving is even greater for white cement.
+Compared to standard grey cement, the potential carbon reduction is even greater for white cement.

 Absorbs CO2 during use